I wanted to try formatting, annotating, and colorizing equations. Inspiration:

 - Kalid Azad uses color for equations[1]

-- Chris Olah uses tables for equations[2]
+- Chris Olah uses layout for equations[2] instead of color

 - Fred Hohman’s awesome list[3] of examples and articles